 The FULL Dinner Option is served at camp Sun-Thurs by a caterer local to each overnight town.

 (The 4-Day bike option offers a 3 dinner option , and the 2-Day bike option offers a 2 dinner option.)
 It's a convenient and tasty way to enjoy dinner alongside other FANY Riders if you're too tired to bike or walk into town (or heaven forbid, if it's raining).
 We offer a vegetarian option, NOT GUARANTEED to be either vegan or gluten free.
 (Cheese and/or pasta are frequently involved. ) Also, we're visiting small towns with only a few restaurants, so there could be a wait.
 Check out the distances to dinner.

 But we also know that some people prefer to explore local eateries, either out of a sense of pure discovery/the thrill of the hunt, or control over budget or menu as in the case of requiring absolute gluten free.
-So Dinner is offered as Options, not bundled into the sign-up fee.
+So Dinner is offered as an Option, not bundled into the sign-up fee.

 WILL I BE EATING ALONE?